-More than 50% of the women struggle with poor bone health and high risk of osteoporosis beyond 55 years of age.
+More than 50% of the women struggle with extensive bone loss, poor bone health and high risk of osteoporosis post menopause.
 The risk of critical bone fracture, which can leave a woman dependent on others, is higher than the collective risk of deadly disorders as heart attack and cancer.

-While so many women suffer from so much pain due to low bone density, this health issue isn’t taken seriously.
+While so many women suffer from so much pain due to low bone density, the problem of menopausal osteoporosis isn’t taken seriously.
 Simply because one cannot see the bones and realise how weak their bones have become.
 It’s only when they start cracking up, then one gets to take action.
 And often it is too late!

-That’s why early efforts are necessary to keep the bones healthy through menopause.
+That’s why early efforts are necessary to improve bone density and keep your bones strong through menopause.
 One should understand how osteoporosis and menopause are linked to better manage it.

-Therefore, whether you are in menopause and seeing signs of osteoporosis, or you just want to be educated on reducing the risk, this is for you.
-We’ll get to understand how menopause and osteoporosis are linked, and how you can manage it and/or reduce the risks with Ayurveda.
+Whether you are in menopause and seeing signs of osteoporosis, or you just want to be educated on reducing the risk of fractures, this is for you.
+We’ll get to understand how menopause and osteoporosis are linked, how you can support your bone health and increase your bone density with Ayurveda.

 Menopause marks the end of the reproductive life of a woman.
 The transition to a complete menopause usually occurs between the ages of 45-50.
 For most women, by 55 years of age, menopause is already complete.
 But it doesn’t just happen.

 Together these health issues are often categorised as menopausal symptoms.